ipfs/devgrants/open-grants/ipfs-rust/phase-2/README.md

 Overall, the grant team has shown that they can meet milestones and deliverables, even throughout internal, community-wide, external, and of course global challenges.

-As for Phase 2, the value of a public IPFS gateway written in Rust is twofold:
+As for Phase 2, the value of UnixFS would be the final pillar in the foundation allowing for use cases such as low-resourced devices in IoT and embedded settings.
-1. It can serve as a reference implementation for others seeking to implement Rust IPFS
-2. It can serve as a flagship for marketing and promotional purposes, something that both the IPFS and the Rust communities can be proud of.

 ### Risk Assessment